bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - If using Azure Identity:
   - AsyncAzureOpenAI client must be created with a token provider function
   - If using a custom client ID, use `ManagedIdentityCredential` with the specified client ID
+- Provide the function `get_azure_openai_model` to create the OpenAIModel instance
-- Create an `openai.AsyncAzureOpenAI` client with the provided token provider or API key
+- Create the async client using `openai.AsyncAzureOpenAI` with the provided token provider or API key
 - Create a `pydantic_ai.providers.openai.OpenAIProvider` with the Azure OpenAI client
 - Return a `pydantic_ai.models.openai.OpenAIModel` with the model name and provider